 Strange Stories Behind Popular Bands

-When we become fans of a band, we aren't always content with enjoying their work on its own merits.
+When we become fans of a band, we aren't always content with enjoying its work on its own merits.
 Many of us want to curl up with the artists' thoughts and experiences as we would with a good book.
-We want to explore the chapters, paragraphs, and footnotes that underlie their existence as we know it.
+We want to explore the chapters, paragraphs, and footnotes that underlie the group's existence as we know it.
 Perhaps most of all, we want to steep ourselves in the weird and wild moments they've witnessed and instigated on their journey to stardom and beyond.

 All in all it's just another pig on the farm

 Pink Floyd famously tore down a brick wall, but they were brilliant builders.
-Per the Rock and Roll Hall of Fame, they were the "architects of two major music movements — psychedelic space-rock and blues-based progressive rock."
-The band's otherworldly albums explored the dark side of the Moon and the dark side of mankind.
-And their 1977 album Animals showed humanity in a scathing light.
-Described by Guitar World as a "bitter masterpiece," Animals was a musical skewering of British society that used pigs, dogs, and sheep to represent detested political figures, insidious businessmen, and the ill-fated complacency of the masses.
+Per the Rock and Roll Hall of Fame, they were the "architects of two major music movements — psychedelic rock and progressive rock."
+The band's otherworldly albums explored the dark side of the moon and the dark side of mankind.
+And their 1977 album "Animals" showed humanity in a scathing light.
+Described by Guitar World as a "bitter masterpiece," "Animals" was a musical skewering of British society that used pigs, dogs, and sheep to represent detested political figures, insidious businessmen, and the ill-fated complacency of the masses.
 In addition to being an iconic work, it led to an epic sequence in which a floating pig sowed havoc across London's skies.

-Bassist and singer-songwriter Roger Waters — the album's main architect — had the idea to the photograph an inflatable pig hovering between the smokestacks of London's Battersea Power Station for the album cover.
-When it came time to photograph the animal — a 40-foot long behemoth dubbed Algie — all pork broke loose.
-As album cover creator Aubrey Powell recalled, the chain tethering Algie snapped, and the pig floated about 20,000 feet into the air.
+Bassist and singer-songwriter Roger Waters, the album's main architect, had the idea to photograph an inflatable pig hovering between the smokestacks of London's Battersea Power Station for the album cover.
+When it came time to photograph the animal — a 40-foot-long behemoth dubbed Algie — all pork broke loose.
+As album cover designer Aubrey Powell recalled, the chain tethering Algie snapped, and the pig floated about 20,000 feet into the air.
 Airport flights were grounded, the Royal Air Force searched for Algie, and a pilot who reported seeing a flying pig was purportedly forced to take a breathalyzer test.
 Fittingly, the pig flew to a farm, where its brief brush with freedom ended.

 The voodoo child got kidnapped after Woodstock

-According to Rolling Stone, people close to Hendrix claimed the Mafia nabbed him over a recording deal dispute.
-However, Mafia point man and infamous cocaine trafficker Jon Roberts — who was accused of assisting in the kidnapping — insisted that he helped rescue Hendrix from two "wiseguy wannabes."
+In "American Desperado," Mafia point man and infamous cocaine trafficker Jon Roberts, who was accused of assisting in the kidnapping, claimed the Mafia nabbed him over a recording deal dispute.
+However, Roberts insisted that he helped rescue Hendrix from two "wiseguy wannabes."
 Supposedly, these "morons" — as Roberts called them — lured and abducted Hendrix after spotting him at a Mafia-run club trying to score drugs.
 They demanded an unspecified ransom from Hendrix's manager but released the musician after being threatened by genuine gangsters.

-Some who knew Hendrix said he suspected his manager, Michael Jeffery, staged the abduction as a threat or power play amid disagreements over Hendrix's career path.
-Buddy Miles, who performed in Hendrix's trio, Band of Gypsys, accused Jeffery of drugging Hendrix with LSD in a scheme to ruin the group and "bring about the return of the Experience lineup."
+Some who knew Hendrix said he suspected his manager, Michael Jeffery, staged the abduction as a threat or power play amid disagreements over the musician's career path.
+According to "The Essential Jimi Hendrix," Buddy Miles, who performed in Hendrix's trio, Band of Gypsys, accused Jeffery of drugging Hendrix with LSD in a scheme to ruin the group and "bring about the return of the Experience lineup."

 L.A. women's room